BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 You can try it here:  https://www.babylonjs-playground.com/#XCPP9Y#28

+Please also note that by default buttons will handle hit testing based on their bounding info.
+If you want to have embedded controls to handle the picking you can call `button.delegatePickingToChildren = true`

 #### Accessing parts

 You can use the following properties to get button's parts (if available):